ericsjaffe/eventRecap/README.md

-# Event Recap Generator
+# Event Recap Generator with Media

-Generate polished event summaries from bullet points using OpenAI GPT-4.
+Generate event recaps based on bullet points and an optional uploaded photo or video.

+## Features

+- Upload image or video with event notes
+- Generate recap using OpenAI GPT-3.5
+- Display uploaded media on result page

 ## Setup